If you love yourself, you should be ready to let him go.

 I discover a new me, better stronger and yet very willing to please

-During dating with Jorge I discovered my old scars, they flared up and stood really in the way of me getting out of this relationship what was offered.
+During dating here in Mexico I discovered my old scars, they flared up and stood really in the way of me getting the most out of any relationship that was offered.

-So I needed some help getting over my issues before I send him too into the hills and shut myself behind my concrete walls again that he had broken down in a very natural way.
+So I needed some help getting over my issues before I send my pursuers into the hills and shut myself behind my concrete walls again.

-I grew a new self-confidence trough his words, his admiration, the way he made me trust him, by simply putting his words into deeds and by the way I thrived in all of that.
-And with the help of some good talks with an old friend who is a therapist as well.
+I have to grow a new self-confidence.
+And I did that with the help of some good talks with an old friend who is a therapist as well.

-I became willing to please, but not because Jorge asked me to, not from fear of losing him off from the fear of loosing being loved.
+I became willing to please, but not because a man asks me to, not from fear of losing a man or from the fear of loosing being loved.
 But from a sense of new discovered sexuality and naughtiness, I found in myself.
-I please Jorge because I want to please him because it pleases me to do so.
+I please my lovers because I want to please them because it pleases me to do so.

-You have to be ready to let him go
+You have to be ready to let that special man in your life go

-My friend the therapist said to me when I talked to him about this: you have to be ready to let him go, anytime he wants, only then you truly love him, but more important only then you truly love and protect yourself.
+My friend the therapist said to me when I talked to him about this: you have to be ready to let that special man in your life go, anytime he wants, only then you show real self-confidence, only then you truly love and protect yourself.

 Let me explain.
 If you love a person that you also trust, because they make themselves trustworthy, you do not strive for perfection.
 You strive for mutual fun, getting to know each other and being open with each other.

 You do not claim, you do not have to act jealous, or doubt him or yourself.
 There is no pressure, only respect and trust.